cgrand/parsnip/README.md

 A parsing library which is the spiritual successor of [parsley](http://github.com/cgrand/parsley) and technical descendant of [seqexp](http://github.com/cgrand/seqexp).

+## Design goals

+* General: accepts any CFG.
+* Deterministic: always select the same tree out of the parse forrest.
+* Total: for unacceptable inputs, yields a parse for one of the closest acceptable input (distance being character deleted from the original input).
+* Scannerless
+* Incremental

 ## Implementation details

 Parsnip uses a VM with 5 opcodes (`PRED`, `JUMP`, `FORK`, `CALL` and `RET`).